-- a.
 On-Call Meal

-- An on-call meal stipend, per academic year, will be provided to cover the meal expenses which the resident or fellow may incur while on call.
-Like salaries, the on-call meal stipend payments are subject to applicable taxes
+An on-call meal stipend will be provided each academic year to cover the meal expenses which the resident or fellow may incur while on call.
+Like salaries, the on-call meal stipend payments are subject to applicable taxes.

-- b.
 Orientation

 Residents/fellows who are new to the hospital's training programs will receive a stipend to cover the time spent completing on-site and online orientation activities.
 The stipend will be prorated if resident/fellow does not attend the full orientation.
-Transferring residents from another HCA Healthcare facility are not eligible for the stipend a second time but are still required to attend orientation for each respective program.
+Residents transferring from another HCA Healthcare facility are not eligible for the stipend a second time but are still required to attend orientation for each respective program.
 The stipend amount is subject to applicable taxes and withholdings.